 Residential - Single Family

-This permit type provides for installation and inspection the following items:
+A residential, single-family electrical installation permit provides for the installation and inspection of the following items:

 - New single family dwelling